 Illinois residents can compare the top providers of long term care insurance in the state to get the best price.

-The State government keeps up with these changing trends by providing the people of Illinois, including nursing residents returning to their homes or community, a wide array of services and programs that assist them in achieving independent lives.
+The State government keeps up with these changing trends by providing the people of Illinois, including nursing residents returning to their homes or community, a wide array of services and programs to assist them as they work on achieving independent lives.
 The State of Illinois, through its several departments (such as the Illinois Department on Aging, Department of Human Services, Department of Healthcare and Family Services), and partner agencies, work together towards providing access to quality home and community supportive services for low income Illinoisans.

 Some of the programs include the Community Care Program (services to financially eligible seniors), Illinois Care Rx/Circuit Breaker Program (prescription assistance to low income seniors and disabled residents), Elder Rights and the Long-Term Care Ombudsman Program.
 Caregiving families also receive priority and support through the Illinois Family Caregiver Support Program.
-Another milestone that Illinoisans would look forward to is the Long Term Care Partnership Program awaiting legislation approval.
-Currently called as the Illinois Long-Term Care Partnership Program Act (215 ILCS 132/1), the State of Illinois again demonstrates the unity of public and private sectors to further improve access to Long Term Care system for its people.
+Another milestone that Illinoisans are looking forward to is the Long Term Care Partnership Program awaiting legislation approval.
+Currently dubbed Illinois Long-Term Care Partnership Program Act (215 ILCS 132/1), the State of Illinois again demonstrates the unity of public and private sectors to further improve access to Long Term Care system for its people.

 Illinois Long Term Care Insurance Partnership Program

 The Illinois Long Term Care Partnership is a partnership program between the State of Illinois and private insurance companies.
 The program aims to relieve the financial burden on the State's Medicaid program in response to the growing number of Illinoisans who rely on public funding for Long Term Care needs.
 It also aims to encourage residents to plan ahead and insure against the financial challenges of Long Term Care expenses in the future.